fossasia/pslab-documentation/tutorials/roboticarm.md

 ### Observations

-- Each servo will rotate to the angle specified in real time.
+- Each servo rotates to the specified angle.
-- Timeline playback enables coordinated movement of all joints.
+- Timeline playback, with position updates every 1 second, allows synchronized movement across all joints.

 ### Applications